turingschool/try-turing/archive/frontend-advanced/wrap-up-fe-advanced/index.md

 ## Contact

-- For technical questions regarding the content we learned today, you can email Amy at <strong>amy@turing.io<strong>
+- For technical questions regarding the content we learned today, you can email Amy at **amy@turing.edu**
 - For questions regarding admissions and enrollment, <a target="blank" href="https://go.oncehub.com/darrenatturing" >set up a time to chat with Darren</a>

 ## Additional Resources